The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Sturm's theorem for real polynomials

-\begin{remark} There is no universal agreement for counting sign changes because each application requires its specific conventions.
+There is no universal agreement how to count sign changes because each application requires its specific conventions.
 While there is no ambiguity for $s_{k-1} s_k < 0$ and $s_{k-1} s_k > 0$, some arbitration is needed to take care of possible zeros.
-Our definition has been chosen to account for boundary points in Sturm's theorem, as explained below.
+Our definition \eqref{eq:SingleSignChange} has been chosen to account for boundary points in Sturm's theorem, as explained below.

-The traditional way of counting sign changes, following Descartes and Fourier, is to extract the subsequence $\hat{s}$ by discarding the zeros of $s$ and to define $\hat{V}(s) := V(\hat{s})$.
-This renders the counting rule non-local, whereas in the above formula only neighbours interact. \end{remark}
+The traditional way of counting sign changes, following Descartes, is to extract the subsequence $\hat{s}$ by discarding all zeros of $s$ and to define $\hat{V}(s) := V(\hat{s})$.
+(This counting rule is nonlocal whereas in \eqref{eq:SignChanges} only neighbours interact.)
+As an illustration we recall Descartes' rule of signs and its generalization due to Budan and Fourier \cite[chap.\,10]{RahmanSchmeisser:2002}.